ComFreek/uniformal.github.io/doc/legal/cla_text.md

 # MMT Contributor License Agreement

 Thank you for your interest in contributing to MMT and related projects.
-"Us" or "We" in the following refers to the Uniformal Association.
+"Us" or "We" in the following refers to [The Uniformal Foundation](/doc/legal/foundation.html).

 This contributor agreement ("Agreement") documents the rights granted by contributors to Us.
 To make this document effective, please sign it electronically using the instructions at [https://uniformal.github.io/doc/legal/#cla-submission](/doc/legal/#cla-submission).